sinclairzx81/drift/readme.md

 ## Commands

-Drift accepts commands for its arguments where each command is run in sequence.
-When all commands have completed Drift will enter an interactive repl similar to the Chrome Console.
-You can chain multiple commands to create automated workflows.
-To ensure Drift exits once all commands complete, use `close` as the last command.
+Drift accepts a sequence of commands at the command line.
+Each command is run in turn and performs some action on the underlying Chrome instance.
+Typically one would use the `url` or `run` command to start a an application, however Drift provides several other commands that can be used in automation testing.

 ```bash
 $ drift [...command]